ying531/ying531.github.io/_pages/index.md

 ## News

+- **Apr 2025**: I gave a talk on our [POPPER](https://arxiv.org/pdf/2502.09858) agent framework at the International Seminar on Selective Inference! [[slides](/assets/files/Popper_handout.pdf)] [[recording](https://drive.google.com/file/d/1avr-bfxPLU3ohSkl6xZnhn2BLX7xzYOb/view)]
+<p style="margin-top: 0px; margin-bottom: -4px;"></p>
 - **Feb 2025**: Imagine LLM agents for scientific discovery---agents that autonomously gather knowledge by creative reasoning and flexible tool use.
 How to ensure the soundness of what they acquire?
-We propose [Popper](https://arxiv.org/pdf/2502.09858), a framework where LLM agents design sequential experiments, collect  data, and accumulate statistical evidence to validate a free-form hypothesis with error control!
+We propose [POPPER](https://arxiv.org/pdf/2502.09858), a framework where LLM agents design sequential experiments, collect  data, and accumulate statistical evidence to validate a free-form hypothesis with error control!
 <p style="margin-top: 0px; margin-bottom: -4px;"></p>
 - **Dec 2024**: Recent empirical investigations have challenged the sufficiency of covariate shift adjustment for generalization under distribution shift.
 How to address what remained unexplained?
 Analyzing two large-scale multi-site replication projects, our [new paper](https://arxiv.org/abs/2412.08869) suggests a *predictive* role of covariate shift: it informs the strength of unknown conditional shift, which helps generalization!
 <p style="margin-top: 0px; margin-bottom: -4px;"></p>